This veggie burger recipe was created in partnership with Kroger. All opinions are our own.

 - Chickpeas (garbanzo beans): Chickpeas are main veggie here; we mash them with a fork to keep some of their texture as well.

 - Flour: The flour acts as a binder to hold everything together.
 You can use any type of flour, including gluten free flour if desired.

 - Egg White: We tried to make this veggie burger recipe vegan, but unfortunately it needed another binder to hold it all together!
 Egg white is the final secret ingredient to keep everything held together.
-(If you’re adventurous and want to try a vegan sub like flax egg, do so at your own risk!)
+(Feel free to try a flax egg — and let us know how it goes!)

-- Barbecue sauce: We painted our burgers with barbecue sauce to get a color and shine that looks similar to a beef burger.
+- Barbecue sauce: We painted our veggie burgers with barbecue sauce to get a color and shine that looks similar to a beef burger.

 And how does the grilled veggie burger taste?

 Looking for more summer barbecue recipes?

 Outside of this best veggie burger recipe, here are the other summer barbecue recipes in our Summer Barbecue Series!

 - Loaded Grilled Nachos